It’s that time of year again.

 Just be aware that dates have already been changed multiple times this year by the Department of Education due to COVID.
 So, keep your eyes on our emails as we will continue alerting you of the changes.

-Selective high schools seek to provide a stimulating environment for dynamic and ambitious students who are excelling academically.
+Selective high schools seek to provide a stimulating environment for dynamic and ambitious students who excel academically.
 These schools provide admission to students based on merit, with a special entrance examination.
 This exam is known as the Selective High School Placement Test.

 The Placement Test measures English (reading comprehension), mathematics (problem-solving skills), general ability (abstract and verbal reasoning), and writing.